hsiafan/httpdump/README.md

 for osx:

-Libpcap and header files already installed.
+Libpcap and header files should be available in macOS already.

 ## Install